joshrp/moonlight-docs/Troubleshooting.md

 * Open the NVIDIA Control Panel, select the "Desktop" menu at the top, and check "Show Notification Tray Icon".
 * Uninstall GeForce Experience, reboot, clean install GeForce Experience, and reboot again.
 * [Send us an email](https://github.com/moonlight-stream/moonlight-docs/wiki/Get-In-Touch)

+### SHIELD tab is missing in GeForce Experience
+* Check the list of known application compatibility issues above.
+Uninstall any programs on that list, and reboot.
+* Reboot your PC
+* Install the latest GPU driver from NVIDIA's website
+* Uninstall GeForce Experience and reinstall the latest version from NVIDIA's website

 ### Can't pair or stream at all
 * Make sure a monitor is connected to your PC and turned on, and you are logged in.